Kiyoteru Hanada: Biography

-Hanada was born in the Higashi Kōen district of Fukuoka, Japan on March 29, 1909 and grew up as an only child.
+Hanada was born in the Higashi Kōen district of Fukuoka, Japan on March 29, 1909, and grew up as an only child.
 The Japanese warlord Mōri Terumoto was a direct ancestor, and it had long been the standard practice in his family to include the character "teru" (輝) in male names.
 Hanada studied at Kyoto Imperial University from 1929 to 1931.
 While at university, Hanada became totally devoted to the philosophy of home-grown Japanese fascist Nakano Seigō.
 Hanada moved to Tokyo and became a journalist for the Gunji Kōgyō Shimbun, a pro-government military-industrial economic newspaper, and received financial backing from his idol Nakano.
 However, during World War II, Hanada published numerous essays that were highly critical of the government and the growth of Japanese militarism in the literary magazine Bunka Soshiki, which he founded in 1939.
 His aim was to criticize Japanese nativist logic from within, taking advantage of his position within rightist circles to make use of the more liberal discursive space allotted to rightists within the wartime militarist state.

 After World War II, Hanada sought to atone for his past as a supporter of fascism by joining the Japan Communist Party (JCP).
 He became a devout Marxist and strongly believed that art should serve politics, and in particular, the cause of socialist revolution.
-In the early postwar years he contributed works to the literary magazine Kindai Bungei, and published a book of literary criticism, Fukkoku no seishin ("The Renaissance Spirit"), a collection of essays on various writers, including Dante and Cervantes, in 1946.
+In the early postwar years he contributed works to the literary magazine Kindai Bungei, and published a series of influential books of social and literary criticism, such as Fukkoku no seishin ("The Renaissance Spirit"), a collection of essays on various writers, including Dante and Cervantes, in 1946, and Futatsu no sekai ("Two Worlds"), containing also the seminal essay 'Sabaku ni tsuite' ('On Desert') which became a source of influence for writer Kōbō Abe.
 As a leading member of the New Japanese Literature Association (Shin Nihon Bungakukai), he helped promote the works of the "first generation" of postwar writers.